vectranetworks/var/README.md

 The script supports both host based blocking, and detection based blocking.
 Parameters defining what detections/host get blocked are defined in the [config.py](./config.py) file.

+# Getting a Vectra API token.

+You will need to provide a Vectra API token within the [config.py](./config.py) file.
+To create a token, login into Vectra, go to "My Profile" and click to create an API token.

+Vectra API tokens will be linked ot the user that created them, and inherit the rights of that user.
+Any actions done using that API token will also show under the same username in the audit logs.

+YOu may want to create a separate user for the API integration for audit purposes, and only give it fine-grained RBAC rights.
+For the integration to work, the user will need:
+* Read access to Hosts
+* Read access to Detections
+* Read access to "Manage - Groups"
+* Read/Write access to tags
+* Read/Write access to Notes & Other User's Notes

 ## Host-based blocking

 The goal of host-based blocking is identyfying internal host who need to be prevented from being able to further communicate internally and/or externally.
 The blocking will happen on host psecific attributes, such as for instance the internal IP address, the MAC address or the hostname.